Server Test App: Certification That Runs on the Server's Phone

 Try the test on your own phone

 Best evaluation: sign up, upload menu, send the test link to your own phone, take it.
-The 12-minute test experience is the spec — if it feels right to you, it'll feel right to your team.
-Start a free trial — no credit card required.
+The minutes-fast test experience is the spec, if it feels right to you, it'll feel right to your team.
+Start a free trial, no credit card required.

 Frequently Asked Questions